The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 If your group does opt to cheese some extra LB for a ranged LB3 on first gaols, the longer animation may interact negatively with your rotation.
 This requires some additional testing.

 Finally, anytime you use LB in any encounter, always make sure you finish your combo before using the ability.
-Additionally, LB can be "weaved" like an ogcd - you don't need to wait for your gcd to clear to start the cast.
+Additionally, LB can be "weaved" like an oGCD - you don't need to wait for your GCD to clear to start the cast.

 ### Tactician